Farm Lot 59

 A nonprofit organization

 Farm Lot 59 is a woman-led nonprofit urban farm and community space in Long Beach.
-We educate our community about organic farming, bring fresh produce to food-insecure Long Beach residents, and advocate for equitable food policies.
+We provide fresh produce to food-insecure Long Beach residents, educate our community about organic farming, and advocate for equitable food policies.
+We also sell fresh, locally grown flowers that bring beauty to our community while supporting the farms' critical programming.

 Farm to Food Bank program